-Outdoor enjoymentStored neatly in a locker you’ll find a folding picnic table and chairs, a picnic blanket, a golfing umbrella, a set of waterproofs (size XL) and a torch.
+Outdoor enjoymentStored neatly in a locker you’ll find a folding picnic table and chairs, a picnic blanket, a golfing umbrella, and a torch.

 Safety equipmentOn board there are three fire extinguishers, a fire blanket, a first-aid kit and a lifebuoy.
 Lifejackets (suitable for age 6 months upwards) are available on request.
 We also have a selection of lifejackets for dogs.